mrygielski/jquery.baSlider/README.md

 ## Credits

-* Icons made by (https://www.flaticon.com/authors/smashicons) is licensed by (http://creativecommons.org/licenses/by/3.0/)
 * The pictures come from the site (http://www.afterbefore.pl)